chauff/cse1500-web-transcripts/_lectures/node.md

 :point_up: Let's start at the bottom of this code snippet.
 In order to retrieve the list of games from the server, we use `axios.get(url).then(function(res)).catch(function(err))`.
 This is axios' shorthand for making an HTTP GET request to `url`.
 If the request is successful the function specified within `then()` is executed, and if not, the function within `catch()` is executed.
 When the request is successful, `res.data` will contain the data retrieved from the server.
 What do we do with that data then?
 To answer this question, we need to take a look at our function `addGamesToList`: we first locate in the DOM tree the unordered list placeholder (and since we know there is only one, we can simply use `"ul"` as the input to `document.querySelector()`); for every game we received, we create a list element (`<li>`) with the corresponding text and append it to our `<ul>` element.

-:flag: In the `axios` code snippet above, we actually see another ES6 features of the JavaScript language: **promises**.
+🚩 In the `axios` code snippet above, we actually see another ES6 features of the JavaScript language: **promises**.
 For our course, it is sufficient to understand the use of `.then().catch()` without digging deeper.
 For those that want to dig deeper, promises are a way out of the callback hell (as you can already glimpse in our `axios` code example), and simplify asynchronous programming considerably.
 In large (production-level) projects promises are the way forward.
 The [You Don't Know JS book series](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/async%20&%20performance/README.md#you-dont-know-js-async--performance) covers [promises in depth](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/async%20%26%20performance/ch3.md).

 Without the use of axios, the `XMLHttpRequest` object leads to much mor clunky looking code, as this [MDN example](https://developer.mozilla.org/en-US/docs/Web/Guide/AJAX/Getting_Started) shows.